nasa/nos3/docs/wiki/STF_ConOps.md

 ### Science Mode

 Science Mode is based on data collection above specific regions of interest.
-In this example, we are interested in turning on our Sample Instrument over three different regions: Alaska, Hawaii, and the Continental US (CONUS).
+In this example, we are interested in turning on our Sample Instrument over three different regions: Alaska, Hawaii, and the Contiguous US (CONUS).
 We achieve the region bounds by drawing boxes over our regions of interest, and using GPS coordinates to know when it is appropriate to automatically turn on the instrument, and then when to halt doing science as we exit an area of interest.
 Therefore, Science Mode requires Latitude and Longitudes from the GPS to function appropriately.